dvanmosselbeen/dvm-docs/OS/GNU-Linux/Tools/awstats.md

 systemctl restart apache2
 ````

-Then we can visit `awstats` on the following address, (but the pictures are not loaded): <http://localhost/cgi-bin/awstats.pl>
+Then we can visit `awstats` on the following address: <http://localhost/cgi-bin/awstats.pl>

 ## Resources